renode/renode/README.rst

 Renode is released under the permissive MIT license.
 For details, see the `<LICENSE>`_ file.

-We’re happy to accept bug reports, feature requests and contributions via GitHub pull requests / issues.
+We're happy to accept bug reports, feature requests, and contributions via GitHub pull requests / issues.
 For details, see the `<CONTRIBUTING.rst>`_ file.

 Commercial support